What is Finger Feeding?

 5. Encourage a wide gape—by brushing your finger against your baby’s lips.
 Never force a finger into your baby’s mouth always encourage the gaping reflex first.

 7. Check your baby’s lips are not folded in, the top lip should rest on your finger making a seal and the lower lip be turned out.
-Pull on the chin gently just enough to bring the lip out if it is tucked in.
+You could press gently on the chin just enough to bring the lip out if it is tucked in.
 If baby doesn’t have good lip seal, milk may leak from the mouth.

 8. Try to keep your finger straight or flat to help encourage the correct tongue position and without applying pressure to the roof of your baby’s mouth, only maintain gentle contact.
 Good contact with the centre of baby’s tongue and his hard palate recreates the right position of the breast and nipple in baby’s mouth.